sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseThirteen">Is OnlyKey Supported on Android and iPhone?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseThirteen">Is OnlyKey Supported on iPhone, Android, and other mobile devices?</a>
                             </h4>
                         </div>
                         <div id="collapseThirteen" class="panel-collapse collapse">
                             <div class="panel-body">
                                 Yes, OnlyKey is supported by any device that would support a USB keyboard.
-More information <a href="https://docs.crp.to/mobile.html">here</a><br>
+A guide to using OnlyKey with mobile devices is available <a href="https://docs.crp.to/mobile.html">here</a><br>
                             </div>
                         </div>
                     </div>